winebarrel/datadog-api-client-go/api/v1/datadog/docs/UsageSummaryDateOrg.md

 HasVsphereHostTop99p returns a boolean if a field has been set.

+### SetVsphereHostTop99pNil

+`func (o *UsageSummaryDateOrg) SetVsphereHostTop99pNil(b bool)`

+ SetVsphereHostTop99pNil sets the value for VsphereHostTop99p to be an explicit nil

+### UnsetVsphereHostTop99p
+`func (o *UsageSummaryDateOrg) UnsetVsphereHostTop99p()`

+UnsetVsphereHostTop99p ensures that no value is present for VsphereHostTop99p, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)